 Another worrying facet of the unregulated surrogacy industry in Thailand centered on businessman Mitsutoki Shigeta.
 When a raid on a house in Bangkok revealed 9 babies born through surrogacy to one man, questions began to be asked.
 Although Shigeta claimed that he just wanted a big family, the agency he used said that he wanted 10-15 babies a year – for as long as he lived.
 He claimed he had the means to provide for them as a successful Japanese businessman, and he had already fathered 16 children in total.

 Interpol was not convinced and began an investigation to uncover the real motivation for this large number of children.
 They were understandably concerned about the possibility of child trafficking and the exploitation of children.
 In the end, he was awarded custody of three of the children and is still campaigning for paternal rights for the rest of the children.
+Ultimately his motives were found to be legitimate and the Thai courts awarded him parentage in respect of all of his children.

 These two cases led to a complete shake up of the surrogacy laws in Thailand – making it impossible for international intended parents to complete a legal surrogacy there.